jostmey/DeepNeuralClassifier/README.md

 ## Description

 Example scripts for a deep, feed-forward neural network have been written from scratch.
-No machine learning packages are used so the underling algorithms can been seen on a single page.
+No machine learning packages are used so the underlying algorithms can been seen on a single page.
 The code is written in the Julia, a programming language with a syntax similar to Matlab.

-The neural network is trained on the MNIST dataset of hand written digits.
-On the test dataset, the neural network correctly classifies XX % of the hand written digits.
+The neural network is trained on the MNIST dataset of handwritten digits.
+On the test dataset, the neural network correctly classifies XX % of the handwritten digits.
 The results are state of the art for a neural network that does not contain a priori knowledge about the geometric invariances of the dataset like a Convolutional Neural Network does.

 ## Download